Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: Introduction

+To place our contributions in context, we survey related work connecting optimization to dynamical systems, optimal control, and Hamilton--Jacobi equations.
 Over the last decades, there has been growing interest in the interplay between optimization and dynamical systems.
 Modeling classical iterative optimization algorithms as discretizations of suitable dynamical systems has led to valuable insights into convergence and stability, as demonstrated in \cite{alvarez2002second,attouch2019rate,su2016differential,siegel2024qualitative,attouch2000heavy,muehlebach2019dynamical,polyak2017lyapunov,franca2018admm,siegel2019accelerated,shi2022understanding}.
 However, these results are typically obtained under assumptions of smoothness and some form of convexity, including standard convexity, strong convexity or quasi-convexity, imposed on the objective function.
 Even in the non-convex setting, available results often rely on \L{}ojasiewicz-type conditions, as in \cite{apidopoulos2022nonconvex,aujol2023convergence}.
+Recent work has also explored variational formulations of optimization algorithms that connect to optimal control frameworks, such as \cite{tzen2023variational} for mirror descent, though still under convexity assumptions.

-In general non-convex regimes, global convergence results typically only guarantee to critical points, while methods specifically designed for global optimization are largely metaheuristic, such as Ant Colony Optimization \cite{dorigo2006ant}, Particle Swarm Optimization \cite{wang2018particle}, or Simulated Annealing \cite{bertsimas1993simulated}.
+In general non-convex regimes, global convergence results are typically guaranteed only for critical points (not necessarily optimal), while methods specifically designed for global optimization are largely metaheuristic, such as Ant Colony Optimization \cite{dorigo2006ant}, Particle Swarm Optimization \cite{wang2018particle}, or Simulated Annealing \cite{bertsimas1993simulated}.
 A prominent example is Consensus-Based Optimization (CBO), a class of derivative-free, interacting particle methods for global minimization of non-convex functions.
 Assuming the existence of a unique global minimizer, a comprehensive global convergence result with an explicit convergence rate is established for the finite-particle, discrete-time dynamics \cite{fornasier2024consensus,fornasier2022convergence}, whereas the case of multiple global minimizers is treated in \cite{huang2025faithful}.
 Of particular relevance to the present work is the controlled-CBO dynamics introduced in \cite{huang2024fast}, where the standard CBO drift is modified by an optimal feedback term computed from a numerical approximation of an associated HJB value function.